digitalist-se/drupal-operator/README.md

 This is a fork of <https://github.com/thom8/drupal-operator>.

+This uses [microk8s](https://microk8s.io/) by default.
+To get it to work with another setup, you need to create (if it does not exist) a persistent  volume class, and change the file `deploy/crds/drupal_v1alpha1_drupal_crd.yaml` to use that pvc.

 [TOC]

 This fork adds some new settings and possibilities, too make it more granular in it's approach, and also adds the possibility to use images from private docker repositories.